redbadger/awesome-badger/chriswhealy/FractalWASM/05 MB Julia Set/README.md

 ## 5: Plotting a Julia Set

-Now that we have an efficient means of plotting the Mandelbrot Set, we can now add a second HTML `canvas` element to the Web page to display a Julia Set.
+Now that we have an efficient means of plotting the Mandelbrot Set, we can add a second HTML `canvas` element to display the Julia Set.

 For every point on the Mandelbrot Set, there is a corresponding Julia Set.
 So as the mouse pointer moves over the Mandelbrot Set, a completely new Julia Set needs to be rendered.
-Consequently, every time a `mousemove` event goes off over the `canvas`, our now dual-purpose plot function will be called.
+Consequently, every time a `mousemove` event goes off over the Mandelbrot `canvas`, our now dual-purpose plot function needs to be called.

 This is where we start to see the benefits of writing in WebAssembly Text.
 Since we can focus on low-level efficiency, we can produce a very small, very fast program.